 Men:

-It recommended wearing traditional attire such as dhoti (veshti) or formal pants with a shirt.
+It is recommended to wear traditional attire such as dhoti (veshti) or formal pants with a shirt.
 Removing shirts and upper garments while entering the temple’s inner sanctum is customary.

 Women: